CASE STUDY

 The User

 We conducted user interviews, combined those findings with our research results, and created user personas for the website.
-These personas describe the demographic that we trying to reach for our app.
+These personas describe the demographic that we were trying to reach for our app.

 IDENTIFY